jasons-archived/Raylib-ECS-Prototype/readme.md

 # Overview

 ## ECS
-The ECS api is heavily inspired by Unity ECS.  very similar api surface.
+The ECS api is archetype based, somewhat similar to Unity ECS api surface.
+But some differences:

+- Entities are dumb cattle, and query api reflects this.
+Itteration over entities/components is done by array.
+- Components may be classes.
+- see [notnot/engine/ecs/readme.md](notnot/engine/ecs/readme.md) for more details

 ## ExecManager